 What is Ethereum?

-Ethereum, introduced by Vitalik Buterin in 2015, is a decentralized, open-source blockchain platform.
+What is Ethereum, introduced by Vitalik Buterin in 2015, is a decentralized, open-source blockchain platform.
 Unlike traditional cryptocurrencies like Bitcoin, Ethereum is designed as a global, distributed computer network.
 It allows developers to build and deploy decentralized applications (DApps) using smart contracts.

-Smart Contracts – The Backbone of Ethereum
+What is Ethereum Smart Contracts – The Backbone of Ethereum

 At the heart of Ethereum's innovation lies the concept of smart contracts.
 Smart contracts are self-executing agreements with predefined rules and conditions.
 These contracts automatically execute when the specified conditions are met, removing the need for intermediaries and enabling trustless interactions.